 Storytelling, when combined with voice-over, is known as representer of the educators in a course.
 Employees can hear the voice, feel the emotions, but don’t have to be face-to-face with educators.
 Sometimes, the presence of trainers in a physical training course is the reason why employees are too nervous and can’t concentrate on the course.

 Animations do well in enhancing the human connection in a distance course.
-Now, the employees can learn whenever and wherever they want.
-When they learn, the voice-over still keeps them hook on the training, sometimes even motivates them to try harder to achieve higher goals.
+Now, employees can learn whenever and wherever they want.
+When they learn, the voice-over still keeps them hooked on the training, sometimes even motivates them to try harder to achieve higher goals.

 Shorten learning time

 The employees are busy and stressed-out folks who don’t want to waste their time.
 When the learning time could be cut down, it is good news and also a motivation to learn.

 Not only for the employees, shorten learning time can be an advantage to the company as well.
 Time-shortening of a video is beneficial for the company in terms of saving costs to produce a course.
 In video-based learning video, especially in animation, 1 minute shorter can save even 3000$.